onierstrasz/FAQ/ffmpegFAQ.md

 Alternatively use Handbrake!

-## Q ffmpeg chopkes on a .m4v file.
+## Q ffmpeg chokes on an .m4v file.
 How do I process it?

 Just change the suffix to `.mp4`